-Compared to the current period (FY 2020-21), the FY 2021-22 and FY 2022-23 total proposed budgets for the CCJPA's operating, marketing, and administrative expenses are expected to increase by 56 percent in FY 2021-22 due to the projected low ridership.
+Compared to the current period (FY 2021-22), the FY 2022-23 and FY 2023-24 total proposed budgets for the CCJPA's operating, marketing, and administrative expenses are expected to increase by eleven percent in FY 2022-23. due to the projected low ridership and significant reduction in fare revenue.
 There is an unusual level of uncertainty regarding operating costs and passenger revenue that will likely necessitate later updates to the budget forecasts.
+The historic heavy reliance on passenger fare revenue to support operations necessitates a larger funding requirement to support the Capitol Corridor Service operations due to the impacts of the pandemic.
+CCJPA has limited direct control over the Amtrak operating costs and must follow the Section 209 approach that establishes the cost structure for Amtrak provided services.